When it comes to wealth building and investing for retirement, there are two stages you will have to go through:

 Our human brains are bad investment decision machines

-Not only we tend to look at our investments too frequently because we are genetically wired to pay attention to noises, we are very loss averse.
+Not only we tend to look at our investments too frequently because we are genetically wired to pay attention to noises, but we are also very loss averse.
 Research shows that we regret losses almost twice as much as we appreciate gains.

 Therefore, despite all the justification of traditional ways of investing, for most people:

-Investment market is more unpredictable than ever before
+The investment market is more unpredictable than ever before

 The investment world has undergone great volatility over the last 20 years.

 Crises like these have caused many investors not only to lose their sleep but also their pants.

 Traditional ways of diversification and buy & hold have lost their effectiveness with the modern technology and volumes of money flowing around the world every second.
 Even Warren Buffett’s legendary value investing has failed to generate phenomenal outperformance over the US stock market in the past decade.